jasonsyc/Getting-and-Cleaning-Data-Assignment/README.md

 source('run_analysis.R')

 The final result or output will be in a file called 'tidydataset.txt' in the working folder.
 For easy reference - tidydataset.csv was created.

+Tidy Data Set
+The result or output data set is located in the file -> tidydataset.txt.
+It contains one row for each subject or activity pair and columns for subject, activity, and each feature that was a mean or standard deviation from the original dataset.